NithinKenMaran/Verilog-Projects/FindFirstSet - Pipelined/README.md

 # Project Overview

 This first-set finder takes an 1024-bit input, and returns the position of the first `1`, starting at the LSB.

-The design is fully pipelined, meaning that inputs can be fed continuously, and results will be output with a latency of 10 clock cycles.
+The design is **fully pipelined**, meaning that inputs can be fed continuously, and results will be output with a latency of 10 clock cycles.

 # Testing